Inside the complicated reality of being America’s oldest president - The Boston Globe

 Advertisement

-Unease about Biden’s age suffuses Democratic circles.
-One prominent Wall Street Democrat, who like others spoke on the condition of anonymity to avoid offending the White House, noted that among party donors, it was all anyone was talking about.
-At a small dinner earlier this year of former Democratic senators and governors, all of them in Biden’s generation, everyone at the table agreed he was too old to run again.
-Local leaders often call the White House to inquire about his health.

-In private, officials acknowledge that they make what they consider reasonable accommodations not to physically tax an aging president.
-His staff schedules most of his public appearances between noon and 4 p.m. and leave him alone on weekends as much as possible.

 A study of Biden’s schedule based on data compiled by Axios and expanded by the Times found that Biden has a similar morning cadence as the president he served, Barack Obama.
-Neither had many public events before 10 a.m., just 4% in Obama’s last year in office and 5% in Biden’s first 2 1/2 years.
+Neither had many public events before 10 a.m., just 4 percent in Obama’s last year in office and 5 percent in Biden’s first 2½ years.
 But the real difference came in the evening.
-Obama was twice as likely to do public events after 6 p.m. compared with Biden, 17% to 9%.
+Obama was twice as likely to do public events after 6 p.m. compared with Biden, 17 percent to 9 percent.

 Aides limit exposing Biden to news media interviews when he could make a politically damaging mistake.
 He has given just one-fourth of the interviews Donald Trump did in the same time period and one-fifth of Obama’s interviews — and none at all to reporters from a major newspaper.
 Biden has not given an interview to the news department of the Times, unlike every president since at least Franklin D. Roosevelt other than Dwight D. Eisenhower.
 And in the past 100 years, only Ronald Reagan and Richard Nixon have subjected themselves to as few news conferences.